jgmenu/jgmenu/docs/manual/jgmenututorial.7.md

 This makes it suitable for using with panels and keyboard shortcuts.

-For example, if you use tint2 and want a traditional "start menu",
+If you use tint2 and want a traditional "start menu", add
-you can do one of the following using tint2conf or by editing tint2rc
-directly:

-  - Add jgmenu.desktop to your launcher

-  - Create a button setting `button_lclick_command = jgmenu_run`
+jgmenu.desktop to the launcher or create a button setting

+    button_lclick_command = jgmenu_run

 Lesson 3
 --------